Rage (German band): Present years (since 2015)

 The new line-up was announced on 18 June 2015, featuring guitarist Marcos Rodriguez (from the band Soundchaser) and drummer Vassilios "Lucky" Maniatopoulos, who is also the vocalist and percussionist of the band Tri State Corner, as well as a former drum technician and apprentice of Chris Efthimiadis.
 Following the release of the EP My Way in January 2016, their album The Devil Strikes Again was released on 10 June 2016.
 A tour was scheduled for the end of the year, followed by the release of another album, Seasons of the Black, on 28 July 2017.
 The next tour took place in January 2018, featuring Firewind as a special guest.

 The 25th studio album, Wings of Rage, was announced in April 2019 and released in January 2020.
 On 6 May 2020, Marcos Rodriguez left the band for personal reasons and was replaced by Stefan Weber (ex-Axxis) and Jean Bormann (Angelinc).

 Rage's 26th studio album, Resurrection Day, was released on 17 September 2021.
-On 24 July 2023, it was announced that Weber would go on indefinite hiatus due to personal issues, and the band would continue as a trio.
+The band supported Saxon on their European tour in March 2023.On 24 July 2023, it was announced that Weber would go on indefinite hiatus due to personal issues, and the band would continue as a trio.

 Rage's 27th studio album, Afterlifelines, was released on 29 March 2024, the year of the 40th anniversary of the band.
 This album marks the first double album in their history and the first collection of new symphonic songs since the departure of Smolski.
-The album consists of 21 new songs (the longest number of songs of any Rage album), some doing nods to former eras of the band, and includes the longest Rage track ever (excluding the suites made of several separate songs), the track Lifelines, which has a duration of 9 minutes and 55 seconds.
+The album consists of 21 new songs (the longest number of songs of any Rage album), some doing musical and lyrical nods to former eras of the band, and includes one of the longest Rage track ever (excluding the suites made of several separate songs), the track Lifelines, which has a duration of 9 minutes and 55 seconds (more than Scaffold and its 9 minutes and 13 seconds but less than In a Nameless Time which culminates at 10 minutes and 12 seconds).

 Their 28th studio album, A New World Rising, was released in September 2025.